Alicia Moreau de Justo: Biography

-Alicia Moreau de Justo was born October 11, 1885.
+Alicia Moreau de Justo was born in London, United Kingdom, on October 11, 1885, as the youngest of two sisters.
+Her father, Armando Moreau, fought for the Paris Commune in 1871.
+Following the Commune's defeat, he relocated to London, where he met his wife, María Denanpont, with whom he had Alicia.
+Later, the family moved to Argentina and Alicia enrolled at Escuela Normal 1 in Buenos Aires.
+She married Juan B. Justo in 1922.
+Her husband died on January 8, 1928, due to cardiac arrest.

+Alicia Moreau de Justo was a women's rights activist who served in various roles such as teacher, doctor, and journalist.
+She sought to promote human rights and women's justice, with a specific focus on women's reproductive health and voting.
+Additionally, she pursued a medical degree to provide women with more opportunities to gain bodily autonomy.
+She successfully graduated from the University of Buenos Aires in 1914.
+Moreau applied her egalitarian political beliefs to her medical career.
+After graduating, she exclusively worked in working-class clinics.

+Darwinism was a main influence for Moreau and the choices she made.
+This ideology led to the creation of the National Feminist Union and the Socialist Women's Suffrage Committee.

+Charles Darwin was one of Moreau's early influences.
+Darwin's writing inspired Moreau to attend medical school.
+Darwinism, inspired Moreau's progressive political beliefs.
+Moreau believed in Progressive Evolution: the idea that society could gradually change to become more equitable.

-She organized conferences in the Fundación Luz [Light Foundation], and together with her father, co-founded the Ateneo Popular [the People's Athenaeum].
-She was chief editor of the journal Humanidad Nueva [New Humanity], and director of the publication Nuestra Causa [Our Cause].
-In 1914 she graduated from college as a medical doctor, and some years later, she joined the Socialist Party.
-Soon after that, she married the politician Juan B. Justo, and together they had three children.
+She organized conferences in the Fundación Luz (Light Foundation), and together with her father, co-founded the Ateneo Popular (the People's Athenaeum).
+She was chief editor of the journal Humanidad Nueva (New Humanity), and director of the publication Nuestra Causa (Our Cause).
+In 1914 she graduated from university as a medical doctor, and some years later, she joined the Socialist Party.
+Shortly after that, she married the leader of the Argentinean Socialist Party, Juan B. Justo, and together they had three children.

-By 1918, she had founded the Unión Feminista Nacional [National Feminist Union], and after her husband passing away in 1928, she continued her political activity defending women, specially in matters related to women's right to vote, working rights of paid staff, public health and public education.
-In 1932, she created a draft law to establish women's suffrage, which was not sanctioned until 1947 in Argentina.
-She supported the Second Spanish Republic during the Spanish Civil War and was a regular critic of Peronism, which she qualified as antidemocratic.
-In 1958, she took part in the division of the Socialist Party and the founding of the Argentinean Socialist Party, accepting the director position of the newspaper La Vanguardia until 1960.
-She continued working until her last years, and was one of the founders of the Permanent Assembly for Human Rights in 1975.
+By 1918, she had founded the Unión Feminista Nacional (National Feminist Union).
+After her husband died in 1928, she continued her political activity fighting for women's rights; including women's suffrage, employment rights, public health and public education.
+In 1932, she drafted a bill to establish women's suffrage, which was not sanctioned until 1947 in Argentina.
+She supported the Second Spanish Republic during the Spanish Civil War and was a regular critic of Peronism, which she viewed as antidemocratic.
+In 1958, she took part in the founding of the Argentinean Socialist Party, accepting the director position of the newspaper La Vanguardia until 1960.
+She continued working until her final years, and helped found of the Permanent Assembly for Human Rights in 1975.